High-Performance Generation of Constrained Inputs: Limitations

 \section{Limitations}

-Like \fandango{}, we have a few theoretical limitations. \begin{itemize} \item Evolutionary algorithms have no means by which to show the unsatisfiability of constraint satisfaction problems (CFPs), and thus ELBT cannot ``reject'' such cases.
+Like \fandango{}, we have a few theoretical limitations. \begin{description} \item[Unknown Unsatisfiability.]
+Evolutionary algorithms have no means by which to determine the unsatisfiability of constraint satisfaction problems (CFPs), and thus ELBT cannot ``reject'' such cases.
 While \tool{}'s implementation of NSGA-II allows us to satisfy maximally, it cannot allow us to determine unsatisfiability.
 This is especially problematic in the presence of quantifier logic that might make the constraints solvable only under conditions not yet represented in the population.
-Indeed, the theoretical limits of EA applied to \emph{quantified} CSPs, like those used in our grammars, are not yet well-explored. \item Similarly, EAs work best when satisfaction of a constraint is possible by crossover (e.g., def-use patterns in \cref{sec:case-study}) or when there is a gradient (e.g., integer equality has a ``distance to satisfaction'').
-When neither of these are present, the EAs must fall back on luck---for which probability of solving might be so low that even our optimizations cannot help us. \item Otherwise, the classic limitations of EAs apply: stochastic search is not guaranteed to find globally optimal solutions nor any solution at all for the reasons above and more. \end{itemize}
+Indeed, the theoretical limits of EA applied to quantified CSPs, like those used in our grammars, are not yet well-explored. \item[Need Guidance, or Crossover] Similarly, EAs work best when satisfaction of a constraint is possible by crossover (e.g., def-use patterns in \cref{sec:case-study}) or when there is a gradient (e.g., integer equality has a ``distance to satisfaction'').
+When neither of these is present, the EAs must fall back on luck---for which the probability of solving might be so low that even our optimizations cannot help us. \item[Inherited Limitations] Otherwise, the classic limitations of EAs apply: stochastic search is not guaranteed to find globally optimal solutions nor any solution at all for the reasons above and more. \end{description}